Sweeteners - sugars

 - Maltose (product of starch digestion)

 Sugars are found naturally in milk products (lactose) and fruits (fructose).
-Most of the sugar in the American diet is from sugars added in food products.
+Most of the sugar in the American diet is from sugars added to food products.

 Some of the functions of sugars include: